jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 The Track & Plan feature is useful for supporting both large and small teams, and for managing complex and simple projects.

 You can use the Track & Plan feature with all of your public IBM Bluemix DevOps Services projects at no cost.
 If you use the feature with private projects, a fee might apply.
-For more details, [see the subscription details][22].
+For more details, [see the Pricing page][22].

 To try the Track & Plan feature, complete this tutorial.
 You'll start a simple, public, agile project and will use basic story, task, and defect work items to plan a chat page for a website.